JordanMartinez/purescript-jordans-reference/21-Hello-World/01-Prelude-ish/02-Prelude/08-Control-Flow--Functor-to-Monad/12-Useful-Monads.md

 If a `Left` value is given at any point in the nested-`bind` computations, it will short-circuit and return immediately.

-What is a real-world example of using the Maybe monad?
+What is a real-world example of using the Either monad?
 One often uses it to validate that some data is correct.
-It reads like, "Try to parse the given String into an Int.
+It reads like, "Try to parse the given `String` into an `Int`.
 If it fails, stop.
-Otherwise, try to parse the given String into a Foo.
+Otherwise, try to parse the given `String` into a `Foo`.
 If it fails, stop.
-Otherwise, take the Int and the Foo and do something with them."
+Otherwise, take the `Int` and the `Foo` and do something with them."

 ```purescript
 example :: String -> Either String ValidatedData